 Why not put this much effort and thought into what you wear to workout?
 Do you think you’d be more inclined to get your body moving if you were excited about what was on your body?
 Why does one “dress for success” when going into your job?
 You want to be successful.
 I suggest if you have this same thought process when it comes to exercise clothing, it will in turn will make you more successful (mentally and physically).

 If you’re not convinced on the importance of it yet, I’ve come up with a list to inspire you to up your ante up your workout gear.

 1. What we wear has a direct correlation to how we perform.

 2. Wearing a well put together workout outfit brings you to a whole other motivational level that you probably wouldn’t have thought was possible.
 If you are new to this and are not sure where to start, don’t worry!
 Putting together a workout outfit is pretty simple.
-By looking at this website, you’ll get an understanding of the types of clothes that will be appropriate for working out in or even hitting the gym.
 As long as you pick something that you feel comfortable in, that’s all that should matter.

 3. It’s empowering.

 4. It contributes to our confidence.
 When we’re confident, we’re more confident in our ability.

 6. It can motivate you to get to the gym!